Table of Contents

 The fundamental attribution error: Actor-observer bias

-The observers’ attitude to relate one’s behaviour primarily back to human behavioural traits and putting situational factors aside (i.e. aggressive behaviour), is called fundamental attribution error.
-The actor would explain his behaviour exactly the opposite way and primarily blame the situation for his behaviour.
+The observers’ attitude to relate one’s behavior primarily back to human behavioral traits and putting situational factors aside (i.e., aggressive behavior), is called fundamental attribution error.
+The actor would explain his behavior exactly the opposite way and primarily blame the situation for his actions.

 Addiction: Looking for more

-Definition of addiction (WHO): Addiction is a psychological and physical state, which is characterised by the fact that an individual feels an insurmountable desire for a certain substance or a certain behaviour despite physical, mental or social disadvantages.
-He can no longer control this and is dominated by this desire.
+Definition of addiction (WHO): Addiction is a psychological and physical state, which is characterized by the fact that an individual feels an insurmountable desire for a certain substance or a certain behavior despite physical, mental or social disadvantages.
+He can no longer control this desire and is dominated by it.

-The topic addiction belongs in the article about motivation because addicts act very purposefully: To get the “pleasure“ of the addictive substance is usually the only motive for addicts and this goal is pursued consequently.
+The topic addiction belongs in the article about motivation because addicts act very purposefully: To get the “pleasure“ of the addictive substance is usually the only motive for addicts, and consequently they pursue this goal.
 One differentiates between substance dependencies and substance independent addictions (food addiction, gambling addiction).

 According to DSM-IV, dependency exists if three of the following criteria are present:

-- A lot of time is spent on procurement and consumption of the substance and other factors (work, family, leisure activities, …) are neglected
+- A lot of time is spent on procurement and consumption of the substance and other factors (work, family, leisure activities, etc.) are neglected.

-- Alcohol abuse: Alcohol dependence is most common in men in western industrialised nations, in women it is the second most common mental illness (88-94% of the adult population drinks alcohol regularly)..
+- Alcohol abuse: Alcohol dependence is most common in men in western industrialized nations.
+In women, it is the second most common mental illness (88-94% of the adult population drinks alcohol regularly).